pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Texto 4: Agente da Fiscalização Financeira -TCE-SP - FCC

 Our Premium Finance Software allows you to track a note from its barest beginnings to the end.
-We provide you with the tools to quote the note, print a finance agreement, print a rate chart and track the note from the time it arrives in your office until such time as it is paid in fuiI.
+We provide you with the tools to quote the note, print a finance agreement,print a rate chart and track the note from the time it arrives in your office until such time as it is paid in fuiI.
 It is fully integrated with general ledger and the ledger allows you to print balance sheets and income statements at any time during the month.
 The system is Menu driven and according to our customers, very user friendly.
 Once your Premium Finance Note has become an active note you need only take a menu selection to access the file, print coupons, do daily processing to mark the notes which need Notice of Intents, Cancellations, Refund letters or Final letters.
 There are then menu selections to print these notices and letters.
 The only pre-printed form required is the Premium Finance Agreement.
-We do have a generic one of these forms (I) because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
+We do have a generic one of these forms (I) because of so many different state requirements we recommend that you have this done by yourAttorney and approved by your state governing body.
 Our system is written in a Database Management Program and we provide you with full source code at no additional cost.
 (Adapted from http://64.233.169.104/search?q=cache:AAuV6Gmq8-QJ:www.inssoft.com/)

 23. A palavra que preenche corretamente a lacuna (I), no texto, é: